 - High White – More than 30% of the body has white.
 If all white its consider a “white”.

-Maine Coons were originally working cats that should be built to endure a harsh climate.
+Maine Coons were originally working cats that where bread to endure a harsh climate.
 Distinctive smooth yet shaggy coat.
-It should be well proportioned and balanced appearance with no part of the cat being exaggerated.
+It should be well proportioned and balanced in appearance with no part of the cat being exaggerated.
 Quality should never be sacrificed for size.
-With an essentially amiable disposition, it has adapted to varied environments.
+With an essentially amicable disposition, it has adapted to various environments.